priya789/Hello_Java/README.md

 # Hello_Java
-this is simple java webapplication to display Hello
+this is MYSql database migration code